Arch Oboler: Lights Out, Part II

 Oboler generously wrote Plays for Americans for no fee.
 He decided that in order "to go on writing plays which contained some level of maturity and usefulness, [he] had to find a way to make money quickly...a sponsor was quickly procured to pay me well for a revival of Lights Out".
 Oboler's new series carried the introduction for which it is best remembered, the sound of chimes behind announcer Frank Martin intoning:

 Lights out, everybody!
 We bring you stories of the supernatural and the supernormal, dramatizing the fantasies and the mysteries of the unknown.
 We tell you this calmly, but sincerely, so if you wish to avoid the tension of these plays we advise you to turn off your radio now.

 This series of Lights Out differed from its predecessors in that it contained overt anti-Nazi messages.
 For instance, in Execution a Nazi commandant's efforts to kill the leader of a French resistance movement are frustrated by the continual regeneration of the leader.
 Most of these Lights Out broadcasts are remakes of Oboler's first Lights Out series.
 Almost all of these broadcasts are saved, whereas only three broadcasts remain of the earlier Lights Out.

 To the President

 At the same time that Oboler wrote Lights Out, he started a new series of propaganda plays titled To the President.
 "The plays used the device of a citizen speaking to the President; each drama concerned itself with the particular problem of that week in the war."
 Like Plays For Americans, To the President had a star-studded cast including actors such as Fred MacMurray, Claude Rains, and Harry Carey.

 Free World Theatre

 Oboler's next series was the ambitious Free World Theater.
-Oboler produced and directed all 19 of the propaganda radio plays of this series, and wrote two of the plays.
-These plays were published with an introduction by Thomas Mann.
+Oboler produced and directed all 19 of the propaganda radio plays of this series, and wrote two of the plays, which were published with an introduction by Thomas Mann.